Joe91/fun-bots/.github/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
-* **Generate a bugreport** using the `!bugreport` command.
-This report contains information such as your configuration, registry and current map and gamemode.
+* **Include the fun-bots version, map and game mode**, and any settings you changed from the defaults.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you installed fun-bots.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.